ShebMichel/DevHub-Colab/FunGame/README.md

 Generate a random 8-character password using random.choice().
 Include letters, numbers, and symbols.

+8. Hangman Game
+A classic word-guessing game where the player tries to guess a hidden word letter by letter.
+Incorrect guesses reduce the number of attempts available.
+The game ends when the word is fully guessed or the player runs out of attempts.

+9. Tic-Tac-Toe
+A two-player game where "X" and "O" take turns placing their marks on a 3x3 grid.
+The first player to align three marks in a row, column, or diagonal wins.
+If all spaces are filled without a winner, the game is a draw.

+10. Math Quiz Game
+A simple arithmetic quiz where players answer randomly generated math questions (addition, subtraction, multiplication).
+Each correct answer increases the score, and the final score is displayed at the end.
+Great for practicing math skills!

+11. Snake Game (Basic Terminal Version)
+A simple snake game using the Turtle module where the player moves a snake with arrow keys.
+The snake moves continuously in the chosen direction.
+The objective is to control movement and avoid collisions (food and growth can be added for more features).

+12. Memory Card Game (Matching Pairs)
+A fun matching game where players flip two cards at a time, trying to find matching pairs.
+Cards are hidden and shuffled at the start, and correct matches remain visible.
+The game continues until all pairs are found.

  To test your learning, use the following for more details